Sisow/plg-magento2/README.md

 </p>

 # Buckaroo Magento 2 Payments Plugin (former Sisow)
-> :warning: **PLEASE NOTE**: This plugin will not get new functionality updates.<br>We therefore highly recommend to use [Buckaroo's main Magento 2 plugin](https://github.com/buckaroo-it/Magento2).
+> :warning: **PLEASE NOTE**: This plugin will not get new functionality updates.<br>We therefore highly recommend to use [Buckaroo's primary Magento 2 plugin](https://github.com/buckaroo-it/Magento2).

 ### Index
 - [About](#about)